How a disease without borders was contained

-It’s eight years since the maize lethal necrosis (MLN) disease was first reported on the African continent, in Kenya’s Bomet County in 2011.
-At the time, a sense of panic swept across the maize sector.
+It’s been eight years since maize lethal necrosis (MLN) was first reported on the African continent.
+When it appeared in Kenya’s Bomet County in 2011, a sense of panic swept across the maize sector.
 Experts quickly realized that all maize varieties on the market were susceptible to this viral disease, which could wipe out entire maize fields.